 As An ADHD Expert, Richard Saul Does Not Exist

-As both a journalist and an ADHD expert, I’m astounded: Richard Saul, MD, a virtual unknown neurologist in Illinois with little prominence and no history of publication, finds himself elevated to equal footing with a preponderance of medical evidence.
+As both a journalist and an ADHD expert, I’m astounded: Richard Saul, MD, is a virtual unknown neurologist in Illinois with little prominence and no history of publication.
+Yet, with this broadside, he finds himself elevated to equal footing with a preponderance of medical evidence.
+Next stop: the lucrative speaker’s circuit.

 Moreover, he’s enjoying worldwide coverage, at least in the clickbait-o-sphere.
 Yet, none of his statements are checked or balanced.